nus-cs2103/website-base/schedule/week10/tutorial-cs2103.md

 * Phrase your comments as question/doubts (e.g., `Is this format correct?
 Should it be ... instead?`) rather than directives (e.g., `Change this to ...`).
 * Where possible, use screenshots from their DG in your comments, preferably with annotations.
 This is particularly useful when commenting on diagrams.
 * Do not finalize the review at this stage.
 Just keep adding comments.
+* <span class="text-success">**The understanding you gain from this exercise can indirectly determine how well you do in your own project.**</span> ==If you have even the slightest doubt about your observations in this exercise, please discuss it with the tutor== to ensure you have the right understanding of the criteria used.
 </box>

 <box border-left-color="green">